innovationinsoftware/policy-dev/labs/hcp-tf-policy-mock/index.md

 #### 2. Organize Your Policy Test Structure

-1. Ensure your `sentinel.hcl` file is configured to reference the mock data for local testing.
+1. Ensure your `sentinel.hcl` (In the root of the repo *NOT* the one within the testdata folder) file is configured to reference the mock data for local testing.
 Add the following content to your `sentinel.hcl` file (replace any existing mock blocks for these sources):
    ```hcl
    mock "tfplan/v2" {
      module {